North American Rockwell OV-10 Bronco: United States Air Force

 From April to June 1969, the USAF conducted an operational exercise called "Misty Bronco" in South Vietnam's III Corps tactical zone to evaluate the OV-10A's performance as a light strike aircraft.
-The results were positive, and as of October 1969, all USAF OV-10As were to be armed with their internal .308 in (7.62 mm) M60C machine guns, which had generally been left out during the Combat Bronco evaluations and subsequent deployment.
+The results were positive, and by October 1969, every USAF OV-10A had been armed with their internal .308 in (7.62 mm) M60C machine guns, which had generally been left out during the Combat Bronco evaluations and subsequent deployment.
 High-explosive 2.75 in (70 mm) rockets were also authorized for use against ground targets.

 In 1971, the 23d TASS's OV-10A Broncos received modifications under project Pave Nail.
 Carried out by LTV Electrosystems during 1970, these modifications primarily included the addition of the Pave Spot target laser designator pod, and a specialized night periscope (replacing the initial starlight scopes that had been used for night operations) and LORAN equipment.
 The call sign Nail was the radio handle of this squadron.
 These aircraft supported interdiction of troops and supplies on the Ho Chi Minh Trail by illuminating targets for laser-guided bombs dropped by McDonnell F-4 Phantom IIs.
 After 1974, these aircraft were converted back to an unmodified OV-10A standard.

 At least 157 OV-10As were delivered to the USAF before production ended in April 1969.
-The USAF lost 64 OV-10 Broncos during the war, to all causes.
+The USAF lost 64 OV-10s during the conflict to all causes.
 In the late 1980s, the USAF started to replace their OV-10s with OA-37B and OA-10A aircraft.
-Unlike the Marine Corps, the USAF did not deploy the Bronco to the Middle East in response to the Iraqi invasion of Kuwait, as it believed that the OV-10 was too vulnerable.
-The final two USAF squadrons equipped with the Bronco, the 19th and 21st Tactical Air Support Squadron (TASS) retired the OV-10 on 1 September 1991.
+Unlike the USMC, the USAF did not deploy the type to the Middle East in response to the Iraqi invasion of Kuwait, as it believed that the OV-10 was too vulnerable.
+The final two USAF squadrons equipped with the OV-10, the 19th and 21st Tactical Air Support Squadron (TASS) retired the OV-10 on 1 September 1991.

 In 2012, $20 million were allocated to activate an experimental unit of two OV-10s, acquired from NASA and the State Department.
 Starting in May 2015, these aircraft were deployed to support Operation Inherent Resolve flying combat missions over Iraq and Syria, flying more than 120 combat sorties over 82 days.
 They reportedly provided close air support for Special Forces missions.
-The experiment ended satisfactorily, but an Air Force spokesman stated they are unlikely to invest in reactivating the OV-10 on a regular basis because of the overhead cost of operating an additional aircraft type.
+The experiment ended satisfactorily, but an USAF spokesman stated they are unlikely to invest in reactivating the OV-10 on a regular basis on account of the overhead cost of operating an additional aircraft type.